 Masters/Taught Higher Degrees

-Students will be expected to have a good first degree (normally 2:2 or above, however certain subjects will only accept 2:1 or above) in a relevant subject and be able to demonstrate commitment to pursuing their studies at a higher level.
+Students will be expected to have an honours degree (however certain subjects will normally only accept 2:2 or above / 2:1 or above) in a relevant subject and be able to demonstrate commitment to pursuing their studies at a higher level.
 Two written references are also required, one academic and one professional.
 Additional entry requirements vary for each course, and can be found on the respective course pages.

 Students studying for a research degree will normally have a first class or 2.1 Honours degree in a subject relevant to the research proposal.
 Two written references are also required, one academic and one professional.